 A Client Services Fee of up to 20% of the premium inclusive of government levy or €150 whichever is higher

 Where premium instalment arrangements have been agreed with Pat Britton & Co Ltd, the details of the applicable charges will be outlined to you in advance.

 As a Credit Intermediary we may assist you with arranging finance with a third party financial institution.
-Where this occurs, a fee of 2% of the premium financed applies which is included in the interest rate outlined on your loan agreement.
+Where this occurs, a fee of up to 3.8% of the premium financed applies which is included in the interest rate outlined on your loan agreement.

 Should a particular project or circumstance require us to charge any additional fees, they will be specifically advised to you in advance.
 The calculation of such charges will be based on various factors such as, though not limited to, the complexity of matters under consideration, any commission payable (including none) by Insurers, time spent, qualification levels and numbers of personnel involved.

 On settlement of your account, we will forward to you all documents showing ownership of your policy i.e. Motor Certificate & Disc and Policy Schedules.
 Where a series of transactions are involved, we will normally hold each document until the series is complete and then forward them to you.